cgencer/EQueue-docs/03-Setup.md

 - Shuffle the partners deck and lay out 5 partners in a row, leaving the rest as a down-facing stack.
 Put the stack of inheritance tiles nearby the partners deck.
 Remember to draw an inheritance tile whenever a partner is being added to a player.

+- Apply the tendencies of the inheritance tiles to the eight axes by putting the depicted markers onto the spaces.

 - Shuffle the event cards and deal each player 6.

 - Fill the shoshin-track of each player with their wooden disc markers.